-We have incurred losses since our inception on March 14, 2014 and, as of March 31, 2019, we had an accumulated deficit of approximately \$132.7 million.
+We have incurred losses since our inception on March 14, 2014 and, as of June 30, 2019, we had an accumulated deficit of approximately \$145.1 million.
 We have financed our operations to date primarily through the sale of preferred stock, common stock, preferred units, payments received under our AbbVie collaboration agreement, interest earned on investments, and cash received in the Merger.
-At March 31, 2019, we had \$109.8 million in cash, cash equivalents, and marketable securities.
-Our cash and cash equivalents include amounts held in money market funds and corporate debt securities at cost plus unrealized gain and loss, which approximates fair market value.
+In June 2019, we issued to Ginkgo 6,340,771 shares of our common stock at a purchase price per share of \$9.00, and Pre-Funded Warrants to purchase an aggregate of 2,548,117 shares of our common stock at an exercise price of \$9.00 per share, with \$8.99 of such exercise price paid at the closing of the offering.
+The net proceeds to the Company were approximately \$79.9 million.
+At June 30, 2019, we had \$129.0 million in cash, cash equivalents, and short-term marketable securities and \$20.1 million of long-term marketable securities.
+Our cash and cash equivalents include amounts held in money market funds and corporate debt securities, stated at cost plus unrealized gain and loss, which approximates fair market value.
 Our available-for-sale securities include amounts held in corporate debt securities and U.S. government agency securities and treasuries.
 We invest cash in excess of immediate requirements in accordance with our investment policy, which limits the amounts we may invest in any one type of investment and requires all investments held by us to maintain minimum ratings from Nationally Recognized Statistical Rating Organizations so as to primarily achieve liquidity and capital preservation.

-During the three months ended March 31, 2019, our cash, cash equivalents and marketable securities balance decreased approximately \$12.9 million.
-These decreases were primarily due to the cash used to operate our business, including payments related to, among other things, research and development and general and administrative expenses as we continue to invest in our primary drug candidates and support the development of our proprietary platform.
+During the six months ended June 30, 2019, our cash, cash equivalents and marketable securities balance increased approximately \$26.3 million.
+This increase was primarily due to the \$79.9 million in net proceeds received from Ginkgo related to the issuance of common stock and Pre-Funded Warrants, combined with a decrease of \$30.0 million paid to Ginkgo for prepaid foundry services (see Note 12) and a decrease due to the cash used to operate our business, including payments related to, among other things, research and development and general and administrative expenses as we continue to invest in our primary drug candidates and support the development of our proprietary platform.
 We also made capital purchases and made payments on our finance leases.